SSH isn't only a great interactive tool but also a resource for

 We will now show the needed steps in more detail.

 A key is a digital identity.
-It's a unique string of binary data
+It's a unique string of

-your SSH client can prove to a server that its key is genuine, and you are really
+magic, your SSH client can prove to a server that its key is genuine, and you are really

 you.

-An SSH identity uses a pair of keys, one private and one
+An SSH identity uses a pair of keys, one

-says, public.
+name says, public.
 You place it freely into your accounts on SSH server machines.
 During

-authentication, the SSH client and server have a little conversation about your
+authentication, the SSH client and server have a little conversation about your private

-identity is proven, and authentication succeeds.
+proven, and authentication succeeds.

 Generating Key Pairs with ssh-keygen

-To use cryptographic authentication, you must first generate a key
+To use cryptographic authentication, you must first

-use the ssh-keygen program.
+this, use the ssh-keygen program.
 In this example we use

 Go to the SSH Client and generate the RSA and DSA Keys.
 In the